MatthewMews/Technical-Support-Control-Panel-Solution/README.md

 ## Website Links

 This will open a new GUI form that displays links to some of the most commonly used websites that I used in my Technical Support role.
-I found this most useful when working on a new / colleagues computer, as it allowed me to quickly go the websites I needed without having to go find  out what the URL was (the URL were very long!).
+I found this most useful when working on a new / colleagues computer, as it allowed me to quickly go the websites I needed without having to go find out what the URL was (the URLs were very long for some of the websites!).

 ## Shortcuts